-Prior to forming Shinobi Ninja, each member had respective careers in the music industry.
-Vocalist, D.A., had been a busy NYC musician, producer, and engineer at Progressive Studios.
+Before the band, each member had respective careers in the music industry.
+Vocalist, Duke Sims., had been a busy NYC musician, producer, and engineer at Progressive Studios.
 Vocalist, Baby G, who worked as a singer and dancer for major label artists like Rihanna, Diddy, Cassie, and Santigold, was a fixture in the vocal master class held at Progressive by esteemed vocalist, Craig Derry of the Sugarhill Gang.
-Twin brothers- guitarist, Maniac Mike and, drummer, Terminator Dave ran The Sound Machine, a recording studio where they produced their projects and the work of other artists.
+Twin brothers- guitarist, Maniak Mike and, drummer, Terminator Dave ran The Sound Machine, a recording studio where they produced their projects and other artists.
 Alien Lex worked as an engineer at the Sound Machine.
 DJ Axis, an accomplished battle and club DJ, played in bands with Mike and Dave.
-After two years of of making a living together at Progressive Studios and The Sound Machine, this group of eclectic musicians decided to combine influences and form Shinobi Ninja in March 2008.
+After two years of making a living together at Progressive Studios and The Sound Machine, this group of eclectic musicians decided to combine influences and formed Shinobi Ninja in March 2008.